-- In Spoony's Counter Monkey stories, he recounts the story of a player who could never arrive at the agreed upon time.
+- In Spoony's Counter Monkey stories, he recounts the story of a player who could never arrive at the agreed-upon time.
 On one occasion Spoony called him to see where he was, and the player said he had to head back to his house because he forgot his pants.
-After a moment's thought Spoony decided he must be telling the truth, because nobody would use such a lie to excuse being late.
+After a moment's thought Spoony decided he must be telling the truth because nobody would use such a lie to excuse being late.

-- In The Simpsons, Lisa uncovers evidence that the town founder, Jebediah Springfield, has been whitewashed throughout the centuries and was actually a bloodthirsty pirate and rogue.
+- Lisa uncovers evidence that the town founder, Jebediah Springfield, has been whitewashed throughout the centuries and was actually a bloodthirsty pirate and rogue.
 Most of the town scoff, but Homer believes her because she's smart and insightful and usually right about these things, even if they sound crazy.